 • The dyslexic may reverse letters like b and d, or p and q, either when reading or writing.

-• He may invert letters, reading or writing n as u, m as w, d as q, p as b, f as t.
+• They may invert letters, reading or writing n as u, m as w, d as q, p as b, f as t.

-• He may read or write words like no for on, rat for tar, won for now, saw for was.
+• They may read or write words like no for on, rat for tar, won for now, saw for was.

-• He may mirror write letters, numbers and words.
+• They may mirror write letters, numbers and words.